Mark-Cooper-Janssen-Vooles/dotnet-web-api/README.md

   - fluent validator can do it but it gets very complex talking to the DB etc.
   - so a combo of fluent validator + manual ones (just only use the db checking validators in the manual one since fluent can do the rest)
   - using above method, fluent validation will be triggered first. so if there are errors there, it will 400 just with them before checking db.

 ---

+### Authentication and Authorisation in .NET Core Web API

+---